needmorenodes/databricks-examples/README.md

 So below are a few sections of examples/demonstrations of, mostly Spark, concepts I found interesting or felt like I should record somewhere

+These examples started out with Spark 2.4.0, as more versions release I will attempt to keep these updated.
+I will also branch off if anything major must change.
+For now 2.4.0 will be held in master.

 ### Spark Internals and Configurations
 [Catalyst Optimizer](https://needmorenodes.github.io/databricks-examples/Catalyst/Catalyst.html)